Shawn Donnan at the FT says that it needs a healthier life-style.

 Conclusion: A multilateral trading system was, and remains, a much better idea than the nationalism and incoherence that preceded it in the 1930s.
 But it is no longer entirely in our grasp.
 It did not slip away at Bali in 2013, or at the Climate COP in Copenhagen in 2009, or in Geneva in August 2008 when Doha died.
 It has been a thing of shreds and patches, now, for quite some time.
 Since at least that happy day in 2001 when China joined WTO.

 Non-discrimination remains the jewel in WTO’s crown.
 Its lustre is somewhat dimmed by the fog of preferential regional agreements.
 But, to the extent that many of these are (very) modest improvements on WTO-guaranteed rights, the value of Articles I of GATT and Article II of GATS is still unequalled.
-TPP and TPIP may change that… we’ll see [Update late 2017: Oops… No, they did not.
-For different reasons both of them failed to complete or enter into force ]
+TPP and TPIP may change that… we’ll see.

 The alternative, that no-one wants, would be the rapid deterioration of a global asset: the non-discriminatory WTO system.
 That asset is what allows, for example, global value chains adaptively to deliver four-fifths of world trade in goods and services.
 Our prosperity depends on it.